feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria to gather key information and data."
+#> [1] "Research and gather current information about the economic situation in Algeria, focusing on key aspects such as GDP growth, major industries, and recent economic challenges."
 #>
 #>
 #> [[2]]
 #> [[2]]$agent_id
-#> cf260867-666c-467c-b3f7-206aa2cfad50
+#> 3309b5d6-6da6-45a7-b704-f9ecc0dd28c9
 #>
 #> [[2]]$agent_name
 #> [1] "summarizer"